manuphatak/HaskellAdventOfCode2020/src/Day05/README.md

 As a sanity check, look through your list of boarding passes. _What is the highest seat ID on a boarding pass?_

+## Part Two

+_Ding!_ The "fasten seat belt" signs have turned on.
+Time to find your seat.

+It's a completely full flight, so your seat should be the only missing boarding pass in your list.
+However, there's a catch: some of the seats at the very front and back of the plane don't exist on this aircraft, so they'll be missing from your list as well.

+Your seat wasn't at the very front or back, though; the seats with IDs +1 and -1 from yours will be in your list.

+_What is the ID of your seat?_

 ## Link

 [https://adventofcode.com/2020/day/5][2]